-The Discover student credit card limit is $500 or more for both the Discover it Student chrome Card and the Discover it Student Cash Back Card.
-There is no reported maximum Discover student credit card limit, but there are reports of cardholders receiving an initial limit of as much as $3,000.
-Discover may also increase your credit limit if you consistently pay your bill on time.
+The Discover student credit card limit is $500 or more for both the Discover it® Student chrome Card and the Discover it® Student Cash Back Card.
+There is no reported maximum Discover student credit card limit.
+Discover may increase your credit limit if you consistently pay your bill on time.
 Your initial credit limit will be based on a review of your credit report, income, debt and other information to determine your creditworthiness.
 Discover does not permit applicants to request a specific credit limit.

 Where the cards differ is in their ongoing rewards on purchases.
-Student Chrome gives 2% cash back at gas stations and restaurants, up to $1,000 spent quarterly.
-Student Cash Back gives 5% back on up to $1,500 spent in specific categories that change every quarter.
+Discover it Student chrome gives 2% cash back at gas stations and restaurants (up to $1,000 spent each quarter combined), and 1% back on all other purchases.
+Discover it Student Cash Back gives 5% cash back on up to $1,500 spent per quarter in bonus categories (which change every quarter and require activation), and 1% back on all other purchases.
 Both of these cards are good options and give you a respectable $500+ credit limit.

 Discover student credit card limit info:

 - You are guaranteed a credit limit of at least $500 on each Discover it Student card.